Hitstar53/My-Notes/Placement Preparation/Interviews/HR Interview Guide.md

 #### Q4.
 Where do you see yourself in 5 years / What are your future plans?

-> [!warning] Old Answer [2024]
+> [!success] Latest Answer [2024]
 > I do not know what the future has in store for me, but I want to become financially independent, able to provide for my family and keep learning new things about my field, especially AI which I am passionate about.

 #### Q5.
 Why do you want to Work Here? / Why should we Hire you?

 > [!hint]
-> Answer will be company specific, some general stuff can be mentioned like: Spoken to seniors who work here and they said the work culture is very good, I see a potential for growth while working at the company in areas of my interest, as well as in other fields.
+> Answer will be **company specific**, some general stuff can be mentioned like: Spoken to seniors who work here and they said the work culture is very good, I see a potential for growth while working at the company in areas of my interest, as well as in other fields.

 #### Q6.
 Why did you choose this degree program?

-> [!warning] Old Answer [2024]
+> [!success] Latest Answer [2024]
 > While in my school i had interests in various other fields like architecture and even medical, hence i took proper counselling and it helped me see where my passion was and where was I the most capable, turned out to be computer engineering, its a perfect degree for me whole like technology since a young ae and wanted in-depth knowledge of computer science as I see this as the most important field of the future.

 #### Q7.
 Toughest Challenge you have faced?